KanKusakabe/YoloWorldWithIOS/README.md

 # YOLO-World iOS Integration Guide (English)

+## Sample Python Scripts

+- `makeCustomClassCoreML.py`:

+  - Converts a YOLO-World model to Core ML format (.mlpackage) with a fixed set of class labels.
+  - Allows custom output filename for the exported model.

+- `testYoloWorld.py`:
+  - Runs inference on an image using YOLO-World and saves the results (image with bounding boxes and text output).
+  - Results are saved in the `runs/detect/predict` folder.

 > **Note** : This workflow **fixes class labels at export time**.
 The original "open-vocabulary" capability of YOLO-World is **not preserved** once the model is converted to Core ML.

 ---